jmsjrz/jmsjrz/README.md

 ## HELLO WORLD, I'M JAMES 👋

-I am currently diving deep into the fundamentals at Holberton School, embracing the challenge of becoming a proficient software engineer.
-Born and studying in France, I bring a unique blend of cultural insights and a passion for technology to everything I do.
-Additionally, I am also working on Codecademy to complement my learning.
+Currently, I'm diving deep into the fundamentals of computer science, sharpening my skills as a software developer.
+Born and based in France, I bring a unique blend of cultural perspectives and a passion for technology to my work.
+Alongside this, I'm enhancing my knowledge through various platforms like Codecademy.

 ## WHAT I'M FOCUSED ON

-- **LEARNING:** I’m currently focused on mastering the fundamentals of programming, data structures, algorithms, and low-level programming in C at Holberton School.
-I’m also expanding my knowledge through Codecademy to reinforce my learning and explore additional topics.
+- **LEARNING:** I'm focused on mastering core programming concepts, data structures, and algorithms.
+My main interest lies in full-stack development, with a growing passion for mobile development that I'm starting to explore.
-- **COLLABORATING:** I’m actively seeking opportunities to collaborate on open-source projects and real-world challenges, particularly those that can enhance my learning experience.
+- **COLLABORATING:** I'm actively looking for opportunities to collaborate on open-source projects and real-world challenges, particularly those that can help me deepen my understanding and expand my skill set.
-- **EXPLORING NEW TECHNOLOGIES:** Always eager to explore new technologies and programming languages that catch my eye.
+- **EXPLORING NEW TECHNOLOGIES:** Always eager to learn, I continuously explore new technologies and programming languages, especially those related to building engaging and interactive applications.

 ## ACADEMIC BACKGROUND: